 At Villa Sayhkam guesthouse, we snigger reading the English translation of ‘house rules’, including rule #5 which states: ‘Do not any drugs, crambling or bringing in both women and men which is not your own husband or wife into the room for making love.’
 No sir-ree, I would never consider ‘crambling’ here!
-During breakfast in the guesthouse garden we’re serenaded by the beat of a drum and the soft chanting of monks drifting through a brilliant bougainvillea hedge separating us from the Buddhist temple next door.
+During breakfast in the garden we’re serenaded by the beat of a drum and soft chanting of monks drifting through a brilliant bougainvillea hedge separating us from the Buddhist temple next door.

-This procedure is repeated at several more stops along the route, with a few interesting encounters along the way; including an inquisitive army guy riding a kiddie’s bike who stops, wanting to know what is going on.
+This procedure is repeated at several more stops along the route, with a few interesting encounters along the way; including an inquisitive army guy riding a pink kiddie’s bike who stops, wanting to know what is going on.
 After making the rounds and alms finished, the monks and I silently return to their monastery.

 After negotiating a price for a scruffy sputtering tuk-tuk that looks as if it’s been around since Jesus was in Pampers, we bounce over wretchedly rutted roads towards the ‘Whiskey Village’.
 Relieved to reach the smidgen of a village, we jump out and check to see if any of our dental fillings have been jarred loose!

 The village has two industries; whiskey making and weaving.
 Coincidentally, I too have been known to partake in a little weaving after whiskey!
 I digress.
 As well as horridly harsh ‘Cobra Whiskey’, they’re trying to flog bottles of booze ghoulishly infused with scorpions, lizards, and any other critters they’ve managed to harvest.
-Wisely deciding to pass on this piss, we opt for a safer option of buying a few scarves as gifts.
+Wisely deciding to pass on this piss, we opt for a safer option of purchasing a few scarves as gifts.

 Mark Colegrave Jan 2010